KRUGER NATIONAL PARK SELF-DRIVE

 To use this Kruger map, expand it using the square symbol on the top right-hand side and then you will find the key on the left-hand side.

-The most southern gate is Malelane Gate which is about 4.5 to 5 hours drive (about 400km) from Johannesburg on the N4 via Nelspruit.
+The southern gate is Malelane Gate which is about a 4.5 to 5 hours drive (about 400km) from Johannesburg on the N4 via Nelspruit.

 On arrival at a Kruger gate, you will be asked to show confirmation of your booking and asked to register using this form.